abpframework/abp/docs/en/Blog-Posts/2020-06-05 v2_9_Release/Post.md

 You do nothing to get the benefit of the new system.
 [Overriding UI pages/components](https://docs.abp.io/en/abp/latest/UI/AspNetCore/Customization-User-Interface) are working just like before.

+### Organization Unit System

+[The Identity Module](https://docs.abp.io/en/abp/latest/Modules/Identity) now has the most requested feature: Organization Units!

+Organization unit system is used to create a hierarchical organization tree in your application.
+You can then use this organization tree to authorize data and functionality in your application.

+The documentation will come soon...

 ### New Blob Storing Package

 We've created a new [Blob Storing package](https://www.nuget.org/packages/Volo.Abp.BlobStoring) to store arbitrary binary object.
 It is generally used to store files in your application.
 This package provides an abstraction, so any application or [module](https://docs.abp.io/en/abp/latest/Module-Development-Basics) can save and retrieve files independent from the actual storing provider.